tosho910104/SW-NET-Forensic/README.md

 ## 🛡️ False Positives / Antivirus Notice

 SW-NET Forensic is a newly compiled, unsigned .NET security and forensic utility.
-Because it inspects processes, network connections, command lines, memory-related metadata and other system-level information, some heuristic antivirus engines may flag the executable as suspicious.
+Because it inspects processes, network connections, command lines, memory-related metadata, and other system-level information, some heuristic antivirus engines may flag the executable as suspicious.

-This can happen with unsigned portable security tools, especially when they perform legitimate forensic or administrative actions that are also commonly monitored by security products.
+**Important Note Regarding Sandbox Reports (e.g., Hybrid Analysis):**
+To protect the intellectual property of this freeware, the application is compiled as a **.NET Single File** deployment with **code obfuscation**.
+Because the executable unpacks its runtime into memory and uses obfuscated strings/variables, automated sandboxes and heuristic engines often misinterpret this behavior as an evasive dropper (sometimes assigning generic tags like `#evasive` or `#rat`).
+This is a technical side-effect of the software's protection mechanisms, not malicious behavior.

 To verify the release, you can: